 Outdoor Therapy Program

-In our Foundations Program, students are introduced to a variety of programs aimed at creating positive stress situations.
-These programs challenge students and, in order to be successful, require them to change the way that they interact with their peers and deal with stress.
+In our Foundations Program, we introduce students to a variety of programs aimed at creating positive stress situations.
+These programs challenge students, requiring them to change the way that they interact with their peers and deal with stress.
 Students find ways to communicate their ideas and needs.
 We challenge students further by having them stop and process each activity.
 They gain meaningful insight about their own past and therapeutic experience.

-"The end goal of the Advanced Recreation program is not only to instill passion and respect for wild-open spaces and outdoor activities but to provide them with a skill set they can take home and replace the maladaptive patterns of behavior they engaged in before Discovery Ranch.
+The end goal of the Advanced Recreation program is not only to instill passion and respect for wild-open spaces and outdoor activities, but to provide them with a skills they can take home to replace the negative patterns of behavior they engaged in before Discovery Ranch.
 We view adventure education and peak experiences as effective means to truly empower the young women at Discovery Ranch.